watacoso/hlab/docs/_docs/installing-ubuntu.md

   - Modify file `/boot/user-data`

-    As an example this cloud-init `user-data` file, set hostname, locale and timezone and specify a new user, `ricsanfre` (removing default `ubuntu` user) with its ssh public keys
+    As an example this cloud-init `user-data` file, set hostname, locale and timezone and specify a new user, `watacoso` (removing default `ubuntu` user) with its ssh public keys

     ```yml
     #cloud-config

     # Set TimeZone and Locale
     timezone: Europe/Madrid
-    locale: es_ES.UTF-8
+    locale: it_IT.UTF-8

     # Hostname
     hostname: gateway